 New atomizer readings are instantaneous and flawless.
 Battery life is brilliant!

-I can’t fault this mod, one of the simplest but also, without doubt, one of the best mini vape mods I own of this tiny size…and cute as a button!
+I can’t fault this mod, one of the simplest but also, without doubt, one of the best small vape mods I own of this tiny size…and cute as a button!